MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-dimensions.md

 When dimensions and values are set up, you can define global and shortcut dimensions on the **General Ledger Setup** page that will always be available to select as fields on journal and document lines, without having to open the **Dimensions** page first.
 For more information, see [To set up global and shortcut dimensions](finance-dimensions.md#to-set-up-global-and-shortcut-dimensions).

-* **Global dimensions** are used as filters, for example, on reports and batch jobs.
+* **Global Dimensions** are used as filters, for example, on reports, batch jobs, and XMLports.
 You can use only two global dimensions, so choose dimensions you will use often.
-* **Shortcut dimensions** are available as fields on journal and document lines.
+* **Shortcut Dimensions** are available as fields on journal and document lines.
 You can create up to six of these.

 ### <a name="to-set-up-default-dimensions-for-customers-vendors-and-other-accounts"></a>To set up default dimensions for customers, vendors, and other accounts
 You can assign a default dimension for a specific account.
 The dimension will be copied to the journal or document when you enter the account number on a line, but you can delete or change the code on the line if appropriate.
 You can also make a dimension required for posting an entry with a specific type of account.